mushorg/tanner/docs/source/config.rst

     :port: The port at which which redis is running
     :poolsize: The poolsize of redis server
     :timeout: The duration of timeout for redis server

+  * **POSTGRES**
+    # Configure postgres if it's running on some different port or network.

+    :host: The host address at which postgres is running
+    :port: The port at which which postgres is running
+    :poolsize: The poolsize of postgres server
+    :timeout: The duration of timeout for postgres server
+    :db_name: The name of the DB to which the connection is to be made.
+    :user: The name of the user which have read & write access to the above mentioned DB.
+    :password: The password of the user using which the connection would be made.

   * **EMULATORS**

     :root_dir: The root directory for emulators that need data storing such as SQLI and LFI.
 Data will be stored in this directory